 As a manager, you can hire a sales consultant that can bridge the gap or you can tackle things on your own.
 Part of your job is to figure out which side of that equation you tend to unconsciously favor — most of us have a bias one way or the other — and take steps to counter it in your approach to building a well-oiled machine.
 Listed below are eight tips that can help.

-1. Locate and eliminate any communication gaps.
+a.
+Locate and eliminate any communication gaps.

-This is No. 1 with good reason.
+This is first with good reason.
 Finding and fixing the communication gaps between marketing and sales simply cannot be overemphasized.
 Assuming you’ve hired the right people for the job, they can probably overcome any challenge that comes their way as long as they aren’t siloed.
 As the old military adage goes, “Everything’s fine as long as I can hear the troops complaining.”